-Gifted and Talented: Understanding Giftedness
+Gifted and Talented Test Prep: Identifying Giftedness

 Gifted children are not at the top of most educators’ priority list.
 When faced with children who are struggling to learn basic skills, educators too often forget about gifted kids who seem to require less than their peers.
 In fact, educators aren’t even particularly good at identifying gifted children.
 Most of them aren’t trained to identify giftedness and often confuse it with other traits, such as confidence, verbosity and exceptional intrinsic motivation.
 Dr. Miraca Gross, a leading scholar of education for the gifted, warns that teacher nomination is “probably the least effective method of identifying gifted children in the early years of school.”